eminwux/sbsh/docs/site/faq.md

 ### Is sbsh production-ready?

 sbsh is currently in beta.
 It's under active development with a focus on correctness, portability, and clear abstractions.
-See the [Roadmap](roadmap.md) for current status and planned features.

 ## Installation